thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 --------------------------------

-Thymeleaf Standard Layout System offers page fragment inclusion that is similar to *JSP includes*, with some important improvements over them:
+Thymeleaf Standard Layout System offers page fragment inclusion that is similar to *JSP includes*, with some important improvements over them.

-### Basic inclusion with `th:include` and `th:replace`
+### Basic inclusion with `th:insert` and `th:replace`

-Thymeleaf can include parts of other pages as fragments (whereas JSP only includes complete pages) using `th:include` (will include the contents of the fragment into its host tag) or `th:replace` (will actually substitute the host tag by the fragment's).
+Thymeleaf can include parts of other pages as fragments (whereas JSP only includes complete pages) using `th:insert` (it will simply insert the specified fragment as the body of its host tag) or `th:replace` (will actually substitute the host tag by the fragment's).
 This allows the grouping of fragments into one or several pages.
 Look at the example.

 The `home/homeNotSignedIn.html` template is rendered when the anonymous user enters the home page of our application.